© shutterstock.com by mizar_21984

 Advantages of agglomeration

 The aim of agglomeration is to improve the properties of substances – for example, by optimizing flowability or reducing dust in powders and mixtures.
-Agglomeration can also improve the storage and handling of substances.
+Agglomeration can also improve the storage and handling of materials.

 Processing at Ebbecke Verfahrenstechnik